prebid/prebid.github.io/dev-docs/modules/digitrust.md

 user ID for display advertising similar in concept to ID-for-Ads in the mobile world.
 Subscribers to the ID service get an anonymous, persistent and secure identifier for publishers and trusted third parties on all browser platforms, including those which do not support third party cookies by default.
 See the [DigiTrust integration guide](https://github.com/digi-trust/dt-cdn/wiki/Integration-Guide) for more details.

 DigiTrust is now integrated as an optional module in the Prebid ecosystem.
 DigiTrust ties in to the new UserId module.
-In order to use DigiTrust ID you must sign up as a member publisher at: http://www.digitru.st/signup/
+In order to use DigiTrust ID you must sign up as a member publisher at: http://www.digitru.st/signup/.
+When utilizing the integrated DigiTrust ID support with Prebid, your site will be able to access your users' DigiTrust ID values through the official
+DigiTrust ID first party cookie.
+Supporting bidder-adpters will also have access to the encrypted DigiTrust ID value.
+Approved bidder systems will need to [decrypt the ID as per official DigiTrust documentation](https://github.com/digi-trust/dt-cdn/wiki/ID-encryption).

 ## Building Prebid with DigiTrust Support
 Your Prebid build must include the modules for both **userId** and **digitrustIdLoader**.
 Follow the build instructions for Prebid as